gadmm/RFCs/rfcs/interop.md

 one needs to be able to atomically compare and set several adjacent entries.
-One then can use a mutex, since it only competes with (other extensions of the reserved space and) queries of Unknown entries in the global table, which happen at most 2^N times globally.
+One then can use a mutex, since it only competes with (other extensions of the reserved space and) queries of Unknown entries in the global table.
+In the latter case we need to acquire the mutex as well, which happens at most 2^N times globally.

 ## Challenge 4: malloc for multicore